openwebdocs/owd-website/pages/content/posts/css-containment.md

 We created a new [CSS containment module](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Containment) landing page and guides.
 The module landing page includes a reference with links to all the properties, at-rules and descriptors, CSS functions, events, interfaces defined in the CSS containment specification, and guides.
 All these references were reviewed and updated as necessary.

 The larger component of this project included updating the existing containment guides and creating new ones.
-We also created a new guide.

 ### CSS containment guides